-In the Modern Foreign Languages Department, we strongly believe that every child deserves the opportunity to experience a foreign language and culture to broaden their horizons.
+In the Modern Foreign Languages Department, we strongly believe that every child deserves the opportunity to experience a foreign language and culture to broaden their horizons to become Global Citizens.
 By sharing our passion for our subject, we aim to develop pupils’ skills in understanding and producing language through our enthusiasm and subject knowledge to create linguists who are confident communicators.

 Miss Jones leads the Department, alongside a further two members of staff to deliver energetic, engaging lessons by friendly, knowledgeable and approachable staff.
 We have high standards and firmly believe that if pupils aren’t being stretched and challenged, they aren’t being pushed to meet their full potential.
 While lessons are firmly built on the principle of stretch and challenge, tasks are scaffolded to ensure that all pupils are able to meet the high expectations in place.